 Go ahead and extend out your slides.
 Most slide systems are “maintenance free” and you shouldn’t have to do much here.
 I do lubricate the gears and rails, but DO NOT USE A WET LUBRICANT.
 If you use something wet you will attract dust and debris to stick to the mechanism.
 As a matter of fact, most slide manufacturers say no lubrication is required.
 For that reason I only use a dry lubricant like teflon or graphite spray.
 Use graphite where it won’t be visible, and teflon in visible places.

 I do NOT lubricate or condition my slide seals.
 I did this once with a treatment made for slide seals and then the rubber flaps wouldn’t flip when putting the side in and out.
 Had to go clean them up with rubbing alcohol to get them to flip again.
 Some people will say you have to do this, and generally I don’t think it hurts anything.
 Guess we just like to live on the edge, and have never had one fail or even begin to look like it was getting weathered.

-First, double check that your hot water heater is turned completely off, then turn on the propane at the tank.
+First, turn on the propane at the tank.
 I then turn on all the burners to the stove and let it run for 10 to 30 seconds and try to light.
 Keep trying to light until the propane gets there and it fires up.
 Just pre-charging the system so the other automatic appliances don’t have to.